Serious-Uglies/LiveMap/README.md

 ### Live Map

 As mentioned above, the Live Map is an ASP<span>.NET</span> Core app.
 Microsoft recommends to use a reverse proxy to host such apps.
-On Windows IIS Server is recommended.
+On Windows the IIS Server is recommended.
 The following steps outline how to setup hosting the Live Map with IIS.

 1. Install the latest .NET 5 ASP<span>.NET</span> Core Hosting Bundle (includes the runtime along with IIS support).
-1. Make sure that the required Windows Features for IIS are activated.
+2. Make sure that the required Windows Features for IIS are activated.
-1. Download and extract the latest release from the releases section.
+3. Download and extract the latest release from the releases section.
-1. Create an application in IIS-Manager and point it to the extracted archive.
+4. Create an application in IIS-Manager and point it to the extracted archive.
-1. Open the application.
+5. Open the application.
 If everything worked a website should open displaying the Live Map.

 ## Configuration